 Land Acknowledgement

-We also want to recognize that our seven regional campuses cross over multiple traditional and Treaty Territories, the historical presence of Metis People, and that our students come to study from all over Turtle Island.
+We also recognize that our seven regional campuses cross over multiple traditional and Treaty Territories, the historical contributions of Metis and Inuit Peoples, and that our students come to study from all over Turtle Island.

-As part of the colonial history of Canada, non-Indigenous peoples have derived benefits from what the Royal Commission on Truth and Reconciliation defines as the “cultural genocide” of Indigenous peoples in this country.
+As part of the colonial history of Canada, non-Indigenous peoples have derived benefits from what the Truth and Reconciliation Commission defines as “cultural genocide” of Indigenous peoples in this country.
 We embrace our role and responsibilities in a national reconciliation process and acknowledge that we are accountable for this tragic history.
 At Confederation College, we are working to address injustices against Indigenous peoples and to honour our relationships with communities.

 In renewing our relationships and building reconciliation processes, we are respecting the leadership of Indigenous people in changing the educational landscape.